MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

 The results of using this playbook are:

-- You have identified the alerts associated with auto-forwarded emails as malicious (TP) or benign (FP) activities.
+- You identify the alerts associated with auto-forwarded emails as malicious (TP) or benign (FP) activities.

   If malicious, you have [stopped email auto-forwarding](../office-365-security/outbound-spam-policies-external-email-forwarding.md) for the affected mailboxes.

-- You have taken the necessary action if emails have been forwarded to a malicious email address.
+- You take the necessary action if emails have been forwarded to a malicious email address.

 ## Email forwarding rules